Connections-Business-Directory/Connections/README.txt

 This a major update to Connections it is recommended to backup before updating.
 Requires WordPress >= 3.8.

 = 8.1.4 =
 This a major update to Connections it is recommended to backup before updating.
 Requires WordPress >= 3.8.

+= 8.1.5 =
+This a major update to Connections it is recommended to backup before updating.
+Requires WordPress >= 3.8.